-Thus, HDFC Bank Cost Income Ratio for FY19 is 39.34% which is 124 Basis point lower than the level of FY18, means operating efficiency of the bank has improved which will help in increasing the profitability.
+Thus, HDFC Bank Cost Income Ratio for FY19 is 39.34% which is 124 Basis points lower than the level of FY18, which means the operating efficiency of the bank has improved which will help in increasing the profitability.

 Earlier in 2015 HDFC Bank was spending Rs.
 44.28 to Earn Rs.
 100 but now in 2019 bank is spending only Rs.
 39.34 to earn the same, so you can see at a glance how efficiently the bank has improved its operating performance over the years.

-Nowadays we don’t have to calculate Cost Income ratio (%) on our own.
+Nowadays we don’t have to calculate the Cost Income ratio (%) on our own.
 StockEdge gives us the Cost to Income ratio of the last five years of any bank listed in the stock exchange.
-We can look and compare the Cost Income ratio (%) of any banks and filter out stocks accordingly.
+We can look at and compare the Cost Income ratio (%) of any bank and filter out stocks accordingly.

-Cost Income ratio (%) is an important financial component to look at when analyzing the Banking stocks.
+Cost Income ratio (%) is an important financial component to look at when analyzing Banking stocks.
 It tells us about the profitability and operating efficiency of a business.
 It can be compared on a yearly basis and with other Banks to understand the strength of the Bank.
 With a click of a button, you can see the comparison of a Bank’s Cost to Income ratio (%) for five years.

 Haven’t subscribed to stockedge yet?
 So what are you waiting for, subscribe immediately to use this free feature?
 We also have paid featured scans based on Valuations, with the help of these ready-made scans you can with a click of a button filter out good companies.
 These scans are part of the premium offerings of the StockEdge app.